popobg/campus-app/README.md

 The app works on MacOS, Linux and Windows 10+.

 ## App presentation
+The program comes with a JSON file to record data and a log file to record the activity of the app.

 ### Main menu
 The start screen is a menu that gives you three options:
 1. Display students menu